-- 1. DO NOT fly in severe weather conditions such as strong winds, snow, rain, and fog. - 2.
+- 1. DO NOT use the aircraft in severe weather conditions including strong winds, snow, fog, and lightning.
+Make sure to follow the IP rating requirements when flying in the rain. - 2.
 Only fly in open areas.
 Tall buildings and large metal structures may affect the accuracy of the onboard compass and GNSS system.
-After takeoff, make sure you are notified with the voice prompt that the Home Point is updated before continuing flight.
+After takeoff, make sure you are notified with the voice prompt Home Point is updated before continuing flight.
 If the aircraft has taken off near buildings, the accuracy of the Home Point cannot be guaranteed.
 In this case, pay close attention to the current position of the aircraft during auto RTH.
-When the aircraft is close to the Home Point, it is recommended to cancel auto RTH and manually control the aircraft to land at an appropriate location.

-- 3. Fly the aircraft within visual line of sight (VLOS).
-Avoid mountains and trees blocking GNSS signals.
+When the aircraft is close to the Home Point, it is recommended to cancel auto RTH and manually control the aircraft to land at an appropriate location. - 3.
+Fly the aircraft within visual line of sight (VLOS).
+Avoid mountains and trees blockingGNSS signals.
 Any flight beyond visual line of sight (BVLOS) can be conducted only when the aircraft performance, the knowledge and skills of the pilot, and the operational safety management are compliant with local regulations for BVLOS.
 Avoid obstacles, crowds, trees, and bodies of water.
 For safety reasons, DO NOT fly the aircraft near airports, highways, railway stations, railway lines, city centers, or other sensitive areas, unless any permit or approval is obtained under local regulations. - 4.
 Make sure the beacon and the auxiliary bottom light are enabled at night for flight safety. - 5.
 The performance of the aircraft and its battery is limited when flying at high altitudes.
 Fly with caution.
 DO NOT fly above the specified altitude. - 6.
 The braking distance of the aircraft is affected by the flight altitude.
 The higher the altitude, the greater the braking distance.
 When flying at high altitudes, you should reserve adequate braking distance to ensure flight safety. - 7.
 GNSS cannot be used on the aircraft in polar regions.
 Use the vision system instead. - 8.
-DO NOT take off from moving objects such as cars, ships, and airplanes. - 9.
-DO NOT take off from solid-colored surfaces or surfaces with strong reflections such as a car roof. - 10.
-Be careful when taking off in the desert or from a beach to avoid sand entering the aircraft. - 11.
-DO NOT operate the aircraft near bird flocks.
+DO NOT take off from the surface of a moving car. - 9.
+DO NOT take off from solid-colored surfaces or surfaces with strong reflection such as a car roof. - 10.
+Be careful when taking off in the desert or from a beach to avoid sand entering the aircraft.

+11. DO NOT operate the aircraft near bird flocks.